-It’s common to see agencies advertise low fee and no fee apartments, but obviously someone needs to pay the fee for the service of showing you apartments.
+It’s common to see agencies advertise low fee and no fee apartments.
+But obviously someone needs to pay the fee for the service of showing you apartments.
 The fee will either be paid by the landlord, you, or split in some form, sometimes down the middle between landlord and tenant.
 Who pays the fee is stated beforehand.
 If you see an apartment where you’re meant to pay the fee you can try and negotiate this.
 We found agents willing to discount the fee or landlords willing to meet half way on the fee, when they previously listed the apartment at a fee.

 While we won’t name names, the agent we dealt with wasted our time by not showing us enough apartments in our price range, waited a couple days and then began showing us apartments above the maximum price range we initially stated.
 It’s fine to show some properties above the max price stated, but we had better experiences with other agencies.

 We tweeted about looking for an apartment in Boston and Steve Sapontzis, owner of Uptown Realty reached out, offering to show us places.
 Steve is a laid back, friendly and well travelled guy.
 He didn’t pressure us at all to make a decision and showed us several apartments that we seriously considered.
 When we choose none of them, his colleague Kareem showed us a few apartments where the landlord paid the fee.
 Kareem was also a no pressure solid guy.
 We ultimately chose an apartment with a different agency, but we’d definitely recommend viewing apartments with Uptown Realty as we would have been happy doing business with them.

-Ultimately, we chose the apartment we did for the view (not pictured below) and convenience of living on Commonwealth Avenue, along with being at the low end of our price range at $1,595 per month, with no security deposit (just first and last month’s rent).
-The downside was that we had to wait around 10 days for the apartment to be vacant, and the place is dated, but in our price range there was no way we were getting everything we wanted.
+Ultimately, we chose the apartment we did for the view (not pictured below).
+We also appreciated the convenience of living on Commonwealth Avenue, on the B public transport line.
+Most importantly, the price was at low end of our price range at $1,595 per month.
+There was also no security deposit (just first and last month’s rent).
+The downside was that we had to wait around 10 days for the apartment to be vacant.
+The building is around 100 years old, with minimal updates over the years.
+But in our price range there was no way we were getting everything we wanted.

-Prices and Expectations:
+Prices and Expectations

-Rental Tips Abroad:
+Rental Tips Abroad